 - Unable to manually pull the door to the mid-level position

 If your garage door has shown any of the above signs, your springs are likely to blame.
-Get in touch with us for fast and reliable replacements.
+Get in touch with us for fast and reliable professional repair services in Portland.

 Torsion Garage Door Springs